 3. Established monthly overall ACH debit return rate threshold of 15%.
 Your total number of ACH debit returns for all Return Reason Codes should not exceed 15% of your total ACH debits originated.
 Should you exceed the stated threshold, we may contact you to inquire on the reason for the high return rate.
 All ACH debit returns regardless of Return Reason Code for all Standard Entry Class codes except RCK (Re-presented Check Entries) are considered for this calculation.

-4. Re-initiation of ACH debits required to contain "Retry Pymt" in the Company Entry Eescription field.
+4. Re-initiation of ACH debits required to contain "Retry Payment" in the Company Entry Description field.
 If ACH debits that are returned unpaid with R01 – Insufficient Funds or R09 – Uncollected Funds Return Reason Codes and are subsequently re-presented for payment, the description “RETRY PYMT” is required to be included in the Company Entry Description field.
 If you currently originate debit re-presented files, you are required to update the Company Entry Description prior to submitting.
 Not updating the Company Entry Description may result in the RDFI returning the transaction with an R10 - Customer Advises Unauthorized, Improper, or Ineligible Return Reason Code.
 If you have selected PNC’s “ACH Auto Debit Re-presentment” service feature, no action is required from you.
 PNC will automatically change your Company Entry Description to include “RETRY PYMT.”

 March 2015: Removal of Notification of Change and Rule Changes Related to Dishonored Returns